FraxFinance/frax-standard-solidity/README.md

 5. custom errors
 6. Events should be defined in the interface.

-Avoid public functions, instead define an internal and external version of the function.
-This allows optimizer to work better.
-[Use best judgement on this]

-Explicitly assign default values to named return params for maximum readability
+### Explicitly assign default values to named return params for maximum readability

-Empty catch blocks should have comments explaining why they are acceptable
+### Empty catch blocks should have comments explaining why they are acceptable

-[Important] Separate calculation and storage mutation functions when possible.
+### [Important] Separate calculation and storage mutation functions when possible.
 This aids in testing and separation of concerns, helps adhere to checks-effects-interactions patterns.
 For calculations, use storage pointers as arguments to reduce SLOADs if necessary.
 Allows for the creation of preview functions to create a preview of some action, this is required for compose-ability (see ERC4626 for an example of preview functions)

-Avoid mutations when possible, gas savings is not a good reason to mutate.
+### Avoid mutations when possible
+Gas savings is not a good reason to mutate.
 Write readable code then optimize gas when necessary.
 Makes debugging easier and code understanding more clear.

+### Avoid modifiers unless you need to take action both before and after function invocation
-Avoid modifiers, create internal functions in the form of _requireCondition() which will revert on failure.
-This allows optimizer to reduce bytecode more efficiently, works better with IDE and analysis tools, and increases code intention without needing to jump to modifier definition.
+Create internal functions in the form of _requireCondition() which will revert on failure.
+Why: This allows optimizer to reduce bytecode more efficiently, works better with IDE and analysis tools, and increases code intention without needing to jump to modifier definition.
 Also order of execution is explicit.
 [Exception: when you need to run code both BEFORE and AFTER the wrapped function]

-Use custom errors over require statements, saves both byte code and gas
+### Use custom errors over require statements, saves both byte code and gas

-Dont return expressions, instead assign named return param variable
+### Dont return expressions, instead assign named return param variable

 # Tests

-Separate scenario setup and test functions.
+### Separate scenario setup and test functions.

-Utilize fuzz tests
+### Utilize fuzz tests

-Use setUp() sparingly
+### Use setUp() sparingly

-Separate helpers to separate file
+### Separate helpers to separate file

-Create invariant assertions that can be used in multiple places
+### Create invariant assertions that can be used in multiple places

-Dont sleep on echidna
+### Dont sleep on echidna

 ## Pre-Audit Checklist